datacamp/authoring/docs/courses/guidelines/style.md

 ### Use "you" rather than "we"

-You should be consistent about the promoun.
+You should be consistent about the pronoun.
 DataCamp has standardized on "you" in order to empower students.

 Good: You are going to run a regression model.
 Bad: We are going to run a regression model.